Lincoln-developer/Lincoln-developer/README.md

 # 👋 Hello, I'm Angufibo Lincoln
-### ✍️ Technical Writer | 📚 Software Documentation Specialist | 🌍 Open Source Enthusiast
+###  📚✍️ Software Documentation Specialist | 🌍 Open Source Enthusiast

 Welcome to my GitHub profile!
-I am a passionate **Technical Writer** and **Software Documentation Specialist** with a solid background in software development.
+I am a passionate **Software Documentation Specialist** with a solid background in software development.
 My mission is to create clear, concise, and user-focused documentation that enhances both user experience and software usability.

 ---